linroger/FinanceCompendium/II. Economics/International/Globalization Lecture Notes Full/Chapter 4.md

 Rybczynski Theorem.
 Suppose there are two sectors, two countries, and two factors that are mobile between sectors but not countries, and the sectors differ in terms of their factor intensities whereas the countries differ in terms of their factor abundance.
 If the endowment of one factor increases, then the output of the sector that relatively intensely uses the factor expands, and the output of the other sector contracts under free final-goods trade and incomplete specialization.
 Product prices, factor prices and factor intensities remain unchanged.

-Essentially the Rybczynski theorem tells us that migration doesn't affect factor prices and the proportions of factor inputs.
-It merely changes the location of production.
-But that does not change the income the factors earn because the final goods still sell at the same prices worldwide, and the factor prices also remain the same.
-The sector that intensely uses the migrating factor will shrink in the country from which the factor migrated and expand in the country to which the factor migrated.

-# Migration and the Proof of the Rybczynski Theorem
+### Migration and the Proof of the Rybczynski Theorem

 The proof of the Rybczynski theorem is intuitive.
 Figure 4.8 shows the graphical derivation when low-skilled labor migrates.
 The upper panel is an Edgeworth box for the home economy with the factor-market in equilibrium when final goods are being freely traded.
 The shape of the Edgeworth box reflects relative factor abundance (the country characteristic).
 A relatively wide Edgeworth box (a flatter diagonal in the home country than in the foreign country) means that the home country is relatively abundant in the  $L$  factor (on the horizontal axis).
 The relevant sector feature in the